getodk/docs/odk1-src/central-users.rst

  - **Web users** have accounts on the Central management website.
 They can log into the web interface and perform administrative actions like user management, form upload and management, and submission data viewing and download.
  - **App users** can use mobile data collection apps like ODK Collect to :ref:`connect to Central <central-users-app-configure>`.
 Once connected through the app, they will be able to see the list of forms, download the ones they need, and upload completed submissions to those forms.

-You will need both types of users in order to run a successful data collection project: a web user must upload a valid form definition, and app user must upload submission to it from their mobile device, and the web user will then be able to see those submissions in the web interface and download or sync them for analysis.
+You will need both types of users in order to run a successful data collection project: a web user must upload a valid form definition, an app user must upload submissions to it from their mobile device, and the web user will then be able to see those submissions in the web interface and download or sync them for analysis.

 .. _central-users-web-overview: